davistdaniel/kurup/README.md

 - **Export** - Download notes as zip files with images included
 - **Simple Interface** - Simple, no-frills and lightweight

+If you find this project helpful, please consider giving it a ⭐ to show your support.

 ## 📸 Screenshots

 <!-- Add your screenshots here -->